Determinants of incidence and Hessian matrices arising from the vector space lattice: The Hessian of the Macaulay dual generator for the Gorenstein algebra associated to the vector space lattice

 \begin{proof} (a) The coefficient of a square-free monomial in $\ell^n$ is $n!$, so acting by partial differentiation $\ell^nF_{{\mathcal V}(n,q)}=n!F_{{\mathcal V}(n,q)}(1,1,\ldots, 1)$.
 Since the number of monomials in $F_{{\mathcal V}(n,q)}$ is $F_{{\mathcal V}(n,q)}(1,1,\ldots, 1)=s_{n,q}$, Proposition \ref{the number of paths} ($c$) proves the first assertion.

-(b) Since the maps in (1) and (2) are dual to each other by the theory of inverse systems, it follows that $ \times \ell^n: \cal A _0 \to \cal A _n $ is given by multiplication by the same integer as the map in (1). \end{proof}
+(b) Since the maps in (a) and (b) are dual to each other by the theory of inverse systems, it follows that $ \times \ell^n: \cal A _0 \to \cal A _n $ is given by multiplication by the same integer as the map in (a). \end{proof}